enyojs/enyo-docs/developer-guide/best-practices/structuring-your-project.md

         <application>
             assets/
-            enyo/
             lib/
-            build/
-            source/
-            tools/
+            dist/
+            src/
             (readmes, licenses, nfos)
-            debug.html
-            deploy.json
-            index.html
-            package.js
+            package.json
+            index.js

-* The `enyo` folder contains a copy of the Enyo framework source.
-As discussed below, it's possible to reference `enyo` from a common location instead of embedding it in the application proper, but for ease of versioning and sealing, we recommend that you keep a copy of Enyo with your application.

-* The `lib` folder contains any plugins or other resources used by the project.
+* The `lib` folder contains a copy of the Enyo framework source and any plugin libraries used by the project.

-* The `build` folder is the home for _minified_ resources, which are JavaScript and CSS files that have been optimized to remove comments, whitespace, and other features not critical to functionality.
+* The `dist` folder is the home for _minified_ resources, which are JavaScript and CSS files that have been optimized to remove comments, whitespace, and other features not critical to functionality.
 In JavaScript files, syntax is sometimes changed (e.g., variable names may be shortened) to reduce file size.

-    The minified files are produced when the `deploy` script is run.
-This script reads configuration info from `deploy.json` and triggers a call to a separate `minify` script, which performs the actual optimization.
-(Note that it generally isn't necessary to call `minify` directly.)
+    The minified files are produced when `enyo pack` is run.

-    After `deploy` is run successfully, the output in `build` consists of two JavaScript files (`app.js`, with your app code, and `enyo.js`, with the framework code) and two corresponding CSS files (`app.css` and `enyo.css`).

-* The `tools` folder houses two versions of the aforementioned `deploy` script, `deploy.bat` (for use on Windows) and `deploy.sh` (for Mac and Linux).

-    During development, you'll load the application directly from the `source` folder.
-(If you're using the Bootplate template, you'll do this by loading `debug.html`.)
-When you're ready to deploy the application, run the `deploy` script to create a version of the app with the code minified and non-essential files removed.
+    After `enyo pack` is run successfully, the `dist` directory contains the built application, ready for testing or deployment.
+The contents include an `index.html`, `enyo.js`, `enyo.css` and the source and assets for other libraries included in your app.
+There will also be corresponding `.js` and `.css` files named for your app.

 ## The lib Folder and Plugins

 Enyo's infrastructure is intended to support a wide variety of plugins.
-While it is not a technical requirement, the convention is to put plugins in a folder called `lib` that is a peer to `enyo`:
+While it is not a technical requirement, the convention is to put plugins in a folder called `lib`:

         <application>
-            enyo/
             lib/
                 aPluginFolder/
                     assets/
-                    source/
-                    package.js
+                    src/
+                    package.json
+                    index.js
                     (readmes, licenses, nfos)

 Again, notice that the standard scaffold has been used for this plugin.

 ## Standard Snapshot